Stoke-on-Trent’s Proud Heritage

 The Harecastle Tunnels on the Trent & Mersey Canal at Kidsgrove

-There are no historical reasons to prevent North Staffordshire’s Industrial Landscape from becoming a World Heritage Site.
+There are no historical reasons preventing North Staffordshire’s Industrial Landscape from becoming a World Heritage Site.

 In the 18th century, North Staffordshire helped to make England “the workshop of the world.”
 Local entrepreneurs, like Wedgwood and Adams, transformed a group of small towns into an industrial area of international importance.